hermanmak/AWSWorkshop-20190109-CDK-CFN-SERVERLESS/README.md

 ### Why should I use AWS CDK, or infrastructure as code?!?!
 One of major reasons for unforseen outages and customer impacting issues is due to lack of change management.

+## Step 0 - Setup a clean development environment
+Since everyone has their own preconfigured laptops with their own customized development environements, things could get pretty messy.
+So, lets use AWS Cloud9 for the sake of this lab.